Neveh-CS/class-setup/README.md

   * Install it
   * Sign into your github account
   * Install the extensions we will need for Python into vscode from [here](https://marketplace.visualstudio.com/items?itemName=donjayamanne.python-extension-pack)

+* You will want to make a folder in your Documents folder called "dev" for all your project folders
 ---

 # Step 2